-Retail power supply and fuel expenses were \$11,378, or 10.5%, higher than the prior fiscal year primarily due to higher energy prices, limited coal supply for the Intermountain Power Project (IPP), purchase of more renewable resources to meet state regulatory requirements, and actuarial loss due to fluctuation of the equity market under GASB Statement No. 68, Accounting and Financial Reporting for Pensions" (GASB 68).
+Retail power supply and fuel expenses were \$11,378, or 10.5%, energy prices, limited coal supply for the Intermountain Power Project (IPP), purchase of more renewable resources to meet state regulatory requirements, and actuarial loss due to fluctuation of the equity market under GASB Statement No. 68, Accounting and Financial Reporting for Pensions" (GASB 68).
 GASB 68 pension value was \$740 for the fiscal year compared to \$3,824 in the prior fiscal year.

-Transmission expenses were \$200, or 1.9%, lower than the prior fiscal year primarily because of re-financing savings on transmission assets.
+Transmission expenses were \$200, or 1.9%, lower than the prior fiscal year primarily because of re-financing savings

-Distribution expenses were \$7,115, or 150.3%, higher than the prior fiscal year primarily due to actuarial loss related to GASB 68.
+Distribution expenses were \$7.115, or 150.3%, higher than the prior fiscal year primarily due to actuarial loss related to GASB 68.
 GASB 68 was valued lower by \$3,469.
 GASB 68 pension value was \$983 for the fiscal year compared to \$4,452 in the prior fiscal year.